nfelnlp/nfelnlp.github.io/index.md

 My main research interest is making (neural) language models more interpretable.
 This entails building applications that make use of explainability methods and aim to democratize access to explanations.

 # News 🤩
+2022-06-04 : First-author paper "Mediators: Conversational Agents Explaining Language Model Behavior" accepted to the IJCAI-ECAI 2022 Workshop on XAI.
-2022-05-09 : First author paper on "Dialogue-based Language Model Explanations" submitted.
+2022-05-09 : First-author paper on "Dialogue-based Language Model Explanations" submitted.
 More info soon!
 2022-04-04 : Paper on "Textual Explanations for Clinical Decision Support" accepted to LREC as a poster.
 2022-03-31 : Two papers I reviewed for my colleagues were accepted to the NLP-Power! and Repl4NLP workshops at [ACL 2022](https://dfki-nlp.github.io/post/acl2022/)
 2022-03-22 : [Project report](https://graphite.page/explainable-ai-report/) on "XAI and meaningful information in automated decision-making" (joint work between HIIG and DFKI) now available in full.